Roman Kroitor: National Film Board of Canada

 In 1949 and 1950, Kroitor attended the Summer Intern program at the National Film Board of Canada (NFB) in Ottawa.
 Upon graduation from university, he was hired full-time, working as a production assistant and later as a film editor.
 His first film, 1953's Rescue Party laid the foundation for his pioneering Cinéma vérité style, and he went on to produce influential films such as Lonely Boy, Glenn Gould: On the Record, Glenn Gould: Off the Record, and the concert film Stravinsky.
-By 1958, Kroiter was producing documentaries; by 1964, he was one of the producers leading the NFB into the production of fiction films.
+By 1958, Kroitor was producing documentaries; by 1964, he was one of the producers leading the NFB into the production of fiction films.

 IMAX

-After seeing the ground-breaking NFB documentary Universe (1960), Stanley Kubrick tried to recruit Kroiter and Colin Low to work on 2001: A Space Odyssey.
+After seeing the ground-breaking NFB documentary Universe (1960), Stanley Kubrick tried to recruit Kroitor and Colin Low to work on 2001: A Space Odyssey.
 They declined because, with Hugh O'Connor and Tom Daily, they were working on a large-scale multi-screen film.
 This was In the Labyrinth, which the NFB exhibited at Expo 67 in Montreal.
 The film caused a sensation and, in the same year Kroitor and his friend and colleague, the director Graeme Ferguson, left the NFB as employees, but physically stayed, founding Multi-Screen Corporation (later IMAX Corp.) in the NFB's Montreal studios (with two other friends, Robert Kerr and engineer Bill Shaw).
 The Multi-Screen process involved a purpose-built camera, and 70mm film projected horizontally rather than vertically, with each frame the size of a postcard.

 In 1970, for Expo 70 in Osaka, Kroitor produced the first IMAX film, the 17-minute Tiger Child, directed by Donald Brittain.
 In 1973, he returned to the NFB as a producer in charge of the Drama department, but continued to make IMAX films until his retirement.
 In 1990, he co-directed the first IMAX feature film, Stones at the Max.
 He also produced the first IMAX stereoscopic (S3D) film, We Are Born of Stars (anaglyph, 1985), and co-produced the first full-color OMNIMAX (IMAX Dome) S3D film, Echoes of the Sun (alternate-eye, 1990).